hackundsoehne/hacksite/README.md

 # Hacksite

 This is the source code of the [HUGO](https://gohugo.io/) based Hack & Söhne organisation website.
-The website is deployed from this repository via [netlify](https://www.netlify.com/).
+The website is deployed from this repository via [netlify](https://www.netlify.com/). **Note** that changes are published live from the `main` branch.

 ## Development